ArtCC/finance/README.md

 # finance

-'Finance' project repository for Apple devices developed with SwiftUI
+Exercise: SwiftUI and SwiftData project with testing